yanzewu/line/doc/doc.md

     hline y1 (style=val ...)
     vline x1 (style=val ...)

 - x1,x2,y1,y2: Start and end position.
 By default it's data coordinate.
-Specify `coord=data/axis` to change it.
+You can change it by specifying `coord=data/axis`.
-- style, val: Line styles.
+- style, val: Styles of the plotted drawline.
+See [Style name and value](#list-of-valid-style-and-names).

 ### text